Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ## Logging

-The logging APIs allow log messages to be tagged and filtered with the Mobile SDK log messages and allow application developers to filter the logged messages based on the current logging mode.
+The logging APIs allow log messages to be tagged and filtered with the Mobile SDK log messages.
+This allows application developers to filter the logged messages based on the current logging mode.

-Application developers can use the `setLogLevel` API to filter the log messages that are coming from the Mobile SDK.
-When debugging, use `LoggingMode.VERBOSE` \(Android\) / `LogLevel.verbose` \(iOS\) to enable all the logging messages that are coming from the Mobile SDK and partner extensions.
-In a production application, we recommend that you use a less verbose logging mode, for example `LoggingMode.ERROR` \(Android\) / `LogLevel.error` \(iOS\).
+Application developers can use the `setLogLevel` method to filter the log messages that are coming from the Mobile SDK.

-By default, the Mobile SDK logging mode is set to `LoggingMode.ERROR` \(Android\) / `LogLevel.eror` \(iOS\).

-As a Mobile SDK extension developer, you should use the MobileCore \(Android\) / ACPCore \(iOS\) `log` API to include extension log messages with Mobile SDK core log messages.

-From least to most verbose, here is the order of the mobile SDK logging modes:
+From least to most verbose, the order of Mobile SDK logging modes is as follows:

 * ERROR
 * WARNING
 * DEBUG
 * VERBOSE

+When debugging on iOS, you can use `LogLevel.verbose` to enable all the logging messages that are coming from Mobile SDK and partner extensions.
+Similarly, on Android, you can use `LoggingMode.VERBOSE` to enable all the logging messages that are coming from Mobile SDK and partner extensions.

+In a production application, you should use a less verbose logging mode, such as error-level logging.

+By default, Mobile SDK logging mode is set to `LoggingMode.ERROR` for Android and `LogLevel.error`on iOS.

 {% hint style="info" %}
-* In **Android**, the Mobile SDK uses the `android.util.Log` class to print the messages.
+* On **Android**, Mobile SDK uses the `android.util.Log` class to log messages.
-* In **iOS**, the Mobile SDK uses the `NSLog` for logging the message to Apple System Log facility.
+* On **iOS**, Mobile SDK uses `NSLog` to messages to Apple System Log facility.
 {% endhint %}

 {% tabs %}